About EMLE

 Erasmus+: Erasmus Mundus

-Before the current recognition, the EMLE participated in a selection reserved to master’s programmes that had already successfully applied for recognition under the preceding Erasmus Mundus programme (“quality review procedure”) and received funding for the academic years 2015-2016 up until 2017-2018.
+Before, the EMLE participated in a selection reserved to master’s programmes that had already successfully applied for recognition under the preceding Erasmus Mundus programme (“quality review procedure”) and received funding for the academic years 2015-2016 up until 2017-2018.
 Before that period, the EMLE was recognized as Erasmus Mundus Masters Course, both under the first edition of Erasmus Mundus (2004-2008) as under Erasmus Mundus II (2009-2015).
 The programme has always been evaluated very positively by the reviewer-panels from independent academic reviewers.
 Like this, it was chosen by the selection committee in the first round of funding in 2004 as only few out of 128 applying programs.
 It is currently the only master’s programme that received funding over such a long period – from the beginning of the funding action until today.

 Accreditation